jeffsani/MaxMindGeoIP2ADC/README.md

 <strong>Description</strong></br>
 Accurate IP location information is important if you are using this as a factor for device posture or for geofencing applications and APIs.
 This script will automate the refresh of the Citrix ADC (NetScaler) InBuilt MaxMind Location Database files Citrix_Netscaler_InBuilt_GeoIP_DB_IPv4 and Citrix_Netscaler_InBuilt_GeoIP_DB_IPv6 which are used with Static Proximity GSLB and Policy Expressions that reference a Location.
 See <a href="https://docs.citrix.com/en-us/citrix-adc/current-release/global-server-load-balancing/configuring-static-proximity.html">Citrix GSLB Documentation</a> for more information about GSLB Static Proximity.
 The main benefit of this script is to keep the location files up-to-date as these are not updated via on-box automation or new firmware installs.
 This script will run weekly, download the MaxMind City or Country DB (CSV Format) if it has been refreshed, perform a checksum on the file to verify file integrity, convert it to the required NetScaler location db format, and upload the new files to the requisite directory where the InBuilt files are located.
 The InBuilt files will get automatically synchronized across HA pair or Cluster nodes.

 The default InBuilt IP DB files are based on the GeoLite2 free edition which is also the defautl for this script.
-For more information about the Maxmind GeoLite2 Geolocation databases and their limits, accuracy, etc... visit the <a href="https://dev.maxmind.com/geoip/geolite2-free-geolocation-data?lang=en">Maxmind GeoLite2 Product Page</a>.
+For more information about the MaxMind GeoLite2 Geolocation databases and their limits, accuracy, etc... visit the <a href="https://dev.maxmind.com/geoip/geolite2-free-geolocation-data?lang=en">MaxMind GeoLite2 Product Page</a>.
 MaxMind also has a Enterprise version GeoIP2 which is  more precise, contains additional information, and is updated more frequently.
 You can learn more about The MaxMind GeoIP2 Enterprise edition on the product page located <a href="https://www.maxmind.com/en/solutions/geoip2-enterprise-product-suite/enterprise-database">here</a>.
 This script can easily be modified to support both versions byt setting the "EDITION" variable.
-According to the maxmind support knowledge base, the GeoLite2 IP Databases are updated each Tuesday and the GeoIP2 IP Databases are updated every Tuesday and Friday - Please refer to the <a href="https://support.maxmind.com/hc/en-us/articles/4408216129947-Download-and-Update-Databases">Database Update KB article</a> for more details.
+According to the MaxMind support knowledge base, the GeoLite2 IP Databases are updated each Tuesday and the GeoIP2 IP Databases are updated every Tuesday and Friday - Please refer to the <a href="https://support.maxmind.com/hc/en-us/articles/4408216129947-Download-and-Update-Databases">Database Update KB article</a> for more details.
 Based on this, the init script configures a cron job which is scheduled to run every Wednesday morning at 1:00AM to perform the update of the GeoLite2 IP Database and very Wednesday and Saturday morning at 1:00AM for the GeoIP2 IP Database version.

 <strong>Automated Setup Steps (For CentOS/Fedora or Ubuntu Linux Host)</strong></br>
 <ol type="1">
    <li>Login to your host as the user you want to create the script under</li>
    <li>su to root or another priviledged account for the package install - i.e. su root
-   <li>Complete steps 2-4 in the requirements below for access to the Maxmind GeoLite2 IP databases</li>
+   <li>Complete steps 2-4 in the requirements below for access to the MaxMind GeoLite2 IP databases</li>
    <li>Clone the repo into the desired directory on your linux host:</li>
       <ul><li>git clone https://github.com/jeffsani/maxmindgeolite2adc.git <directory> (directory is optional)</li></ul>
    <li>cd to that directory</li>